 Everybody needs a good scare sometimes and there are plenty of options for that with Tubi TV, which has some of the best horror movies easy to watch on its free streaming service.

-Tubi TV is a free, ad-supported streaming service that offers thousands of hours of popular movies and TV shows.
-You can get a look at some of the overall best movies and best TV shows that can be found on the service, but let’s take a look at what are the best horror movies on Tubi TV.
+Tubi TV is a free, ad-supported streaming service that offers thousands of hours of popular movies and TV shows, including plenty of scares with some of the best horror movies around.

 The Cabinet of Dr. Caligari (1920)